Los Siete Cielos or Seven Heaven Challah Recipe

 INSTRUCTIONS for shaping of the bread dough into the symbols: ten commandments, hand, fish, bird and ladder.
 You may wish to find drawings of a bird, a fish, a hand or hamsa, and two tablets of the commandments to trace in the dough with kitchen scissors or knife.
 If you decide to use shaping dough or colored egg wash to distinguish the symbols from the rest of the bread, see below.

 To use the bread dough for the symbols, use the remaining quarter piece.
 Divide this into five equal pieces.
 Use one piece at a time while the rest of the dough remains covered in a bag in the refrigerator between shaping and placement of each symbol on the challah, keep it the refrigerator Design the tables of the law luchot habrit, the hand/hamsa, the fish, the bird, and the ladder by rolling out the dough and cutting the shapes with kitchen scissors or a knife.
 A three dimensional bird could work, too.
 Then one by one place on the heaven coils, and replace the challah in refrigerator after each.
 The ladder may be shaped from small strands with the rungs between.

 Once all symbols are assembled and placed on the heavens, remove from the refrigerator and leave covered in a plastic bag to rise until doubled, for about 1 hour.
 After 45 minutes, preheat the oven to 350º.

 Brush the bread with egg wash, If using a color wash on the symbols, do not egg wash the symbols at this point and see the NOTE above.
 Bake for 40-45 minutes.
 After 15 minutes of baking, brush again with egg wash and place back in the oven for the rest of the bake time.
-Double check that the mountain section is baked through with a toothpick or food thermometer.
+Double check that the mountain section is baked through with a food thermometer.
 Set on a rack to cool.
 (Some people brush with honey and sprinkle powdered sugar and sesame seeds after the baking.)

 For more about the #chocolatebabkaproject.